burtenshaw/RelGraph/readme.md

 - [x] cluster using umap
 - [x] represent relations
 - [x] build network
+- [ ] create representation of cluster relations

 - [ ] visualise networks of relations by age / character

 # questions for lindsey